 All the above three forecasts help in the following manner to improve Supply Chain.

-1. Increased Customer Satisfaction: Customer is the centre point for the Supply Chain and it is the prime responsibility of the supply chain to provide them with the right product at the right time.
-This advantage of forecasting in business will help predict product demand so that enough product is available to fulfil customer orders on a timely basis.
-The importance of Demand Forecasting is much higher in Made-to-Order (MTO), Assemble-to-Order (ATO) or JIT Supply Business.
+1. Increased Customer Satisfaction: Customer is the center point for the Supply Chain and it is the prime responsibility of the supply chain to provide them with the right product at the right time.
+This advantage of forecasting in business will help predict product demand so that enough product is available to fulfill customer orders on a timely basis.
+The importance of Demand Forecasting is much higher in Made-to-Order (MTO), Assemble-to-Order (ATO), or JIT Supply Business.

 2. Reducing inventory stockouts: In any format either Just In Time (JIT) or long lead time, accurate demand forecasting and material requirement planning

-4. Lowering safety stock requirement: A good demand forecasting process will have a direct impact in the planning of inventory levels like developing production requests to manufacturing operations, planning for new product launches, planning for promotional activity and planning for seasonal variations in demand.
+4. Lowering safety stock requirement: A good demand forecasting process will have a direct impact on the planning of inventory levels like developing production requests for manufacturing operations, planning for new product launches, planning for a promotional activity, and planning for seasonal variations in demand.
 If a business is using forecasting to plan these scenarios then there is no need to carry high safety stocks to manage those events.

 FORECASTS IN INDIA

-In most of the industrially advanced countries, there are specialised agencies who are looking after for demand forecasting activities.
-In India, businessmen are not interested in making scientific forecasts and they are more dependent on previous data, word of mouth and chance.
+In most of the industrially advanced countries, there are specialized agencies who are looking after demand forecasting activities.
+In India, businessmen are not interested in making scientific forecasts and they are more dependent on previous data, word of mouth, and chance.
 Looking at this attitude, sufficient data are not available to make reliable forecasts.
 Statistics alone do not forecast future conditions.
-Judgment, experience and knowledge of the particular trade are also necessary to make proper analysis and interpretation and to arrive at sound conclusions.
-However, in recent years after the introduction of Industry 4.0 and “Make in India” concept, there is a shift in the mindset of Indian businessmen which gives importance to Demand Forecasting in the coming years.
+Judgment, experience, and knowledge of the particular trade are also necessary to make proper analysis and interpretation and to arrive at sound conclusions.
+However, in recent years after the introduction of Industry 4.0 and the “Make in India” concept, there is a shift in the mindset of Indian businessmen which gives importance to Demand Forecasting in the coming years.